Last Updated on May 5, 2021 by Red Nomad OZ

 1. Signs and Symbols

-Aware that not everyone else speaks either English OR our brand of it, we Aussies have the distinction of putting some of the most incomprehensible graphics in the world on our signs.
+We get that not everyone else speaks either English OR Aussie English – our brand of it.
+So we put some of the most incomprehensible graphics in the world on our signs.

 This Kanyaka historic site sign (above) in South Australia’s Flinders Ranges has a number of strange and bizarre symbols that mean – what, exactly??
 When I asked my readers to identify them in the original blog post (HERE) they came up with a surprising array of responses!